-Cyclopharm is confident that the extension of Technegas[TM] into new applications such as the diagnosis and monitoring of COPD, asthma, long-COVID, lung cancer and other respiratory disease states will create substantive opportunities globally to exponentially expand the market for Technegas[TM] beyond its traditional PE market.
-In 2022 we invested \$0.15 million in Beyond PE trials, which follows on from \$0.21 million invested in 2021.
+Cyclopharm is confident that the extension of Technegas[TM] into these new applications in the US will drive substantive opportunities globally to exponentially expand the market for Technegas[TM] beyond its traditional PE market.

-Technegas[TM] remains the recognised functional ventilation imaging agent used in diagnosing Pulmonary Embolism as referenced in both the recently published Canadian Association of Nuclear Medicine Guidelines and the updated 2019 European Association of Nuclear Medicine Guidelines.
-Both guidelines reinforce the superior use of Technegas ${}^{\rm TM}$ particularly in patients with COPD and the potential for nuclear medicine imaging.
+Technegas[TM] remains the recognised functional ventilation imaging agent used in diagnosing Pulmonary Embolism as referenced in both the recently published Canadian Association of Nuclear Medicine Guidelines3 and the updated 2019 European Association of Nuclear Medicine Guidelines4.
+Both guidelines also reinforce the superior use of Technegas[TM] particularly in patients with COPD and the potential for nuclear medicine imaging.